zhougn/hudson-monitor/README.md

 Usage
 -----

-Open this extension's option page, setup your hudson Server Url and select jobs you want to monitor.
-Click OK.
-That's it.
+On options page, setup hudson server url and jobs you want to monitor, reopen this application, then here you go.

-    If your hudson is accessible via http://your.hudson.net, then the Server Url should be http://your.hudson.net/api/json